Calsign/APDE/README.md

 Renaming the sketch (from Sketch Properties) will also rename the sketch as it is saved in the Sketchbook folder.
 This differs from the PDE's "Save As".

 To increase the size of the console, you can long-press the message area.
-After the device-specfied amount of time, the message area will appear selected (and there will be a vibration, if your device has a vibrator and vibrations are enabled).
+After the device-specified amount of time, the message area will appear selected (and there will be a vibration, if your device has a vibrator and vibrations are enabled).
 At this point, you can drag the message area, resizing the code area and the console accordingly.

+To install a library from the editor menu, navigate to Import Library > Manage Libraries > Install Compressed Library (in the overflow menu).
+Select the downloaded library's ZIP file (if you don't have a file manager, the aFileChooser library should provide one).
+A dialog will appear displaying the progress of the installation.
+Dexing the library will take a while, so be patient.
+Every second that you spend waiting for the library to dex is one less second that you have to wait every time that you build a sketch.
+When the dialog closes, the library should appear in the list; it has been installed.

 Running the Sketch
 ------------------